 Cirque du Soleil shows are always amazing, so either would serve as a fantastic evening out.
 Beatles fans should opt for LOVE, while burlesque lovers should see Zumanity.

 If Cirque isn’t your jam, or if you’ve seen those shows already, you might prefer the Blue Man Group Show.
-It’s sure to be entertaining, and with a regular ticket price of $151.48, it’s a great value.
+It’s sure to be entertaining, and with a regular ticket price of $143.85, it’s a great value.
 And Criss Angel won’t disappoint – this 90-minute show of illusion is one of the greatest magic shows you’ll ever see.